junxit/us-congress-bills-116/metadata.md

 - 2019-02-26 — Mr. Grijalva asked unanimous consent to consider as introduced.
 - 2019-02-26 — On agreeing to the resolution Agreed to without objection. (text: CR H2219)
 - 2019-02-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H2219)
+- 2019-02-27 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S1519)
+- 2019-02-27 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S1519)